-The Group currently has investments in foreign entities that operate in countries whose currency is different from sterling (mainly in the EU, as well as in Morocco, Australia and the U.S.).
+The Group currently has investments in foreign entities that operate in countries whose currency is different from sterling (mainly in the EU, as well as in Australia, Morocco, Poland, Taiwan and the U.S., amongst others).
 Consequently, the Group is exposed to the translation of the results of overseas subsidiaries into sterling, as well as to the impact of trading transactions in foreign currencies.
 Significant fluctuations in foreign currency exchange rates could have an adverse effect on the Group's revenue, costs, profits, business, financial condition, results or prospects, which, in turn, could have an adverse effect on the Issuers' and the Guarantor's revenue, costs, profits, business, financial condition, results or prospects.

 The Group is also exposed to fluctuations in interest rates on its borrowings and surplus cash balances.
-As up to 22 per cent of the Group's net debt (after adjusting for the effect of derivative financial instruments, cash held in subsidiary bank accounts and cash in transit, accrued interest, the mark-to-market of the derivative portfolio and finance leases) was at floating levels of interest during the year ended 30 September 2023, the Group is exposed to movements in interest rates which could result in higher cash outflows, reducing the capital available to the Group.
-As at 30 September 2023, the Group had adjusted net debt of £8,026 million.
-Of this, approximately 112 per cent was denominated in euro and negative 12 per cent in U.S. dollars (after adjusting for the effect of currency and interest rate derivatives).
-Accordingly, the Group's financial results as at 30 September 2023 were exposed to gains or losses arising from fluctuations in interest rates relating predominantly to euro and U.S. dollars.
+As up to 22 per cent of the Group's net debt (after adjusting for the effect of derivative financial instruments, cash held in subsidiary bank accounts and cash in transit, accrued interest, the mark-to-market of the derivative portfolio, finance leases and the trade receivables that were sold to a financial institution under a non-recourse factoring arrangement) was at floating levels of interest during the year ended 30 September 2024, the Group is exposed to movements in interest rates which could result in higher cash outflows, reducing the capital available to the Group.
+As at 30 September 2024, the Group had adjusted net debt of £7,740 million.
+Of this, approximately 102 per cent was denominated in euro and negative 2 per cent in U.S. dollars (after adjusting for the effect of currency and interest rate derivatives).
+Accordingly, the Group's financial results as at 30 September 2024 were exposed to gains or losses arising from fluctuations in interest rates relating predominantly to euro and U.S. dollars.
 Significant fluctuations in interest rates may have an adverse effect on the Group's revenue, profits, financial condition or results, which, in turn, could have an adverse effect on the Issuers' and the Guarantor's revenue, costs, profits, business, financial condition, results or prospects.